-2019 Salaries
+2020 Salaries

-We use base salary to compensate our NEOs for their experience, skills, knowledge, role and responsibilities.
+We use base salary to compensate our NEOs for their experience, skills, knowledge, role, and responsibilities.
 When establishing the base salaries of our NEOs, our Board of Directors and the Compensation Committee consider a variety of factors, including each NEO's seniority and level of responsibility as well as competitive market data and our ability to find a replacement if the individual left our employment.
-The base salary of each NEO is reviewed annually and adjusted from time to time to reflect performance and realign with market data.
-In January 2019, upon recommendation of the Compensation Committee, the Board approved increasing Mr. Leonard's annual base salary from \$500,000 to \$550,000, Dr. David's annual base salary from \$437,750 to \$450,000, and Mr. Goeltz's annual base salary from \$385,000 to \$400,000.
+The base salary of each NEO is initially set upon the NEO's commencement of employment with us and reviewed annually and adjusted from time to time to reflect performance and realign with market data.

+In January 2020, upon recommendation of the Compensation Committee, the Board approved increasing Dr. Dananberg's annual base salary from \$428,500 to \$442,020.
+Dr. Ghosh's annual base salary was set at \$550,000 in connection with his commencement of employment in March 2020, and Ms. Sullivan's annual base salary was set at \$400,000 in connection with her commencement of employment in August 2020.

-2019 Incentive Compensation
+2020 Incentive Compensation

 We use cash incentive compensation to motivate our NEOs to achieve our annual operational objectives, while making progress towards our longer-term growth and other corporate goals.
-At the beginning of each year, typically in January, the Board approves a set of technical, operational and financial goals for the Company for that year which are key drivers in determining the eventual cash incentive compensation for that year.
+At the beginning of each year, typically in January, the Board approves a set of technical, operational, and financial goals for the Company for that year which are key drivers in determining the eventual cash incentive compensation for that year.
 The Compensation Committee recommends annual cash incentive compensation targets for our NEOs to our Board for its consideration and approval.
-Each NEO's target cash incentive is expressed as a percentage of base salary which can be achieved by meeting corporate goals at target level and, in the case of Dr. David and Mr. Goeltz, individual performance.
-The 2019 annual cash incentive targets for Mr. Leonard, Dr. David and Mr. Goeltz were set at 55%, 40% and 40% of their respective base salaries.
+Each NEO's target cash incentive is expressed as a percentage of base salary which can be achieved by meeting corporate goals at target level and, in the case of Ms. Sullivan and Dr. Dananberg, individual performance.
+The 2020 annual cash incentive targets for Dr. Ghosh, Ms. Sullivan and Dr. Dananberg were set at 55%, 40%, and 40% of their respective base salaries.
+For 2020, the annual cash incentive targets for Dr. Ghosh and Ms. Sullivan were prorated to reflect their partial period of employment during the year.

-For 2019, our NEOs were eligible to earn annual cash incentives based on the achievement of certain corporate performance objectives approved by the Compensation Committee and the Board, as well as individual performance objectives for Dr. David and Mr. Goeltz.
-For the 2019, the Board set corporate performance goals in the three broad strategic areas of (i) advancing therapeutic programs, (ii) discovering new molecules, pathways and diseases, and (iii) company building.
+For 2020, our NEOs were eligible to earn annual cash incentives based on the achievement of certain corporate performance objectives approved by the Compensation Committee and the Board, as well as individual performance objectives for Ms. Sullivan and Dr. Dananberg.
+For 2020, the Board set corporate performance goals in the three broad strategic areas of: (i) advancing therapeutic programs, (ii) discovering new molecules, paths and diseases, and (iii) company building.
 Each area included specific performance objectives and a corresponding weighting.
 For each strategic area, the Board also approved certain "stretch" goals with corresponding weightings, such that the corporate goals could be achieved at up to 150% of target.
-In the case of Dr. David and Mr. Goeltz, 75% of the cash incentive was determined by the Company's performance.
-The entirety of Mr. Leonard's annual cash incentive was determined by the Company's performance.
-In January 2020, the Board reviewed and approved the achievement of our 2019 corporate goals at 101.25%.
-Based on this level of achievement and adjustments for individual 2019 performance for Dr. David and Mr. Goeltz, which were determined by the Board following the recommendation of Mr. Leonard, our NEOs were paid at the following percentages of their targeted amounts: Mr. Leonard: 101.25%; Dr. David: 99.8%; and Mr. Goeltz: 103.8%.

-The actual annual cash incentives awarded to each NEO for 2019 performance are set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."
+In the case of Ms. Sullivan and Dr. Dananberg, 75% of the cash incentive was determined by the Company's performance and 25% was determined by individual performance.
+The entirety of Dr. Ghosh's annual cash incentive was determined by the Company's performance.
+In January 2021, the Board reviewed and approved the achievement of our 2020 corporate goals at 94%.
+Based on this level of achievement and adjustments for individual 2020 performance for Ms. Sullivan and Dr. Dananberg, which were determined by the Board following the recommendation of Dr. Ghosh, our NEOs were paid the amounts set forth above in the Summary Compensation Table in the column titled "Non-Equity Incentive Plan Compensation."